vonkanehoffen/wix-style-react/scripts/unidriver-migration/src/make-async/README.md

 codemod for converting a ReactDOM spec (sync) test, to an async test.

-- Adding `async` to all invokations of `it` methods 2nd argument
+- Adding `async` to all invocations of `it` methods 2nd argument
-- Adding `await` to all invokations of driver methods.
+- Adding `await` to all invocations of driver methods.

 ## Options